Malawi: Council Embarks On Park Creation in Lilongwe

-Lilongwe City Council (LCC) has embarked on a plan to establish a recreation park at Area 18 in Lilongwe dubbed 'Area 18 Valley Park' where people, including the youth will be able to host different activities such as wedding ceremonies and sports games among others.
+Lilongwe — Lilongwe City Council (LCC) has embarked on a plan to establish a recreation park at area 18 in Lilongwe dubbed 'Area 18 Valley Park' where people, including the youth will be able to host different activities such as wedding ceremonies and sports games among others.

-Part of the park area Sagawa: I am happy with the development

 Speaking on the sidelines of a ground-breaking ceremony for the park on Wednesday, Lilongwe City Deputy Mayor, Richard Banda said the city council decided to embark on the development after noticing the gaps in recreation places in Lilongwe City.